The Luddites

 The designation “Luddite” was derived from a Midland tale (possibly as early as 1779) of an apprentice (reportedly a half-wit) who in a fit of rage, as a consequence to a brutality committed against him by either his stepfather, his fellow apprentices, or as an order from the magistrate, battered his stocking frame into a heap.
 The boy’s name was Ned Ludd.
 What made this tale go down in history was that the name was later adopted by the Nottinghamshire frame-breakers.
 The title was catchy: “General” or “King Ludd” became a favourite alias for Luddite leaders and the designation of “Luddites” was soon extended to frame-breakers in other parts of the country.

 In the preface I referred to the Luddites as ‘revolutionary minorities’; the use of the plural is intentional.
-While they did have general concerns and grievances in common, Luddite activities were characterized by distinct regional and occupational variations.
+While they did have general concerns and grievances in common, Luddite activities were characterised by distinct regional and occupational variations.
 No evidence has yet come forth that suggests any interregional co-ordination, communications or organisation between the frame-breakers.

 The frame-breakers operated in three different regions; in southern Lancashire and along the Cheshire border, in the East Midlands, the Nottingham area in particular, and in the West Riding of Yorkshire, in particular around Leeds.
 All three areas were dominated by textile production.
 The frame-breakers were all employed in the textile industry, but in three separate branches of the trade: the Lancashire frame-breakers were primarily weavers, those of Nottinghamshire were hosiers, whereas the West Riding Luddites were primarily croppers and gig mill operators.
 This is evident in that they exclusively targeted for destruction the machines which threatened their respective professions.